EnigmaBridge/certbot-external-auth/README.md

 ## External authenticator for Certbot

-This plugin helps with domain validation process by calling an external program or by printing JSON challenge to stdout for invoker to solve.
+This plugin helps with domain validation process either by calling an external program or by printing JSON challenge to stdout for invoker to solve.

-The plugin is designed mainly to automate the DNS validation, but supports also HTTP and TLS-SNI.
+Supported challenges:

+* DNS
+* HTTP
+* TLS-SNI

 This plugin only supports authentication, not installation.